 You can set up a profile over on Upwork or Fiverr, but these sites are a real race to the bottom, and they charge you a commission fee on every freelance job you take on.
 You’ll have to put a lot of work into bidding on freelance opportunities.

 But don’t you deserve to keep every penny you make?
 We think so.
-That’s why Contra has a commission-free platform that only includes freelance opportunities that pay at least $250 (or a minimum of $25 an hour).
-Create a profile on Contra today to start applying to opportunities.
+That’s why Contra has a commission-free platform that only includes freelance job posts that pay at least $250 (or a minimum of $25 an hour).
+Create a profile on Contra today to start applying to job posts.
 We've also collected success stories from freelancers who have grown their business using Contra's platform.

 Join professional organizations and local networking events 👓